 Our cable systems generally operate pursuant to franchises, permits and similar authorizations issued by a state or local governmental authority controlling the public rights-of-way.
 Many franchises establish comprehensive facilities and service requirements, as well as specific customer service standards and monetary penalties for non-compliance.
 In many cases, franchises are terminable if the franchisee fails to comply with significant provisions set forth in the franchise agreement governing system operations.
 Franchises are generally granted for fixed terms and must be periodically renewed.
 Local franchising authorities may resist granting a renewal if either past performance or the prospective operating proposal is considered inadequate.
-Franchises have not been renewed at expiration, and we have operated and are operating under either temporary operating agreements or without a license while negotiating renewal terms with the local franchising authorities.
-Approximately 12% of our franchises, covering approximately an additional 6% of our analog video customers, will expire on or before December 31, 2006, if not renewed prior to expiration.
+Franchise authorities often demand concessions or other commitments as a condition to renewal.
+In some instances, franchises have not been renewed at expiration, and we have operated and are operating under either temporary operating agreements or without a license while negotiating renewal terms with the local franchising authorities.
+Approximately 12% of our franchises, covering approximately 13% of our analog video customers, were expired as of June 30, 2006.
+Approximately 4% of additional franchises, covering approximately an additional 6% of our analog video customers, will expire on or before December 31, 2006, if not renewed prior to expiration.